Documentation Revision Date: 2020-06-10

-ACT-America will achieve these goals by deploying airborne and ground-based platforms to obtain data that will be combined with data from existing measurement networks and integrated with an ensemble of atmospheric inversion systems.
-Aircraft instrumented with remote and in situ sensors will observe how mid-latitude weather systems interact with CO2 and CH4 sources and sinks to create atmospheric CO2/CH4 distributions.
-A model ensemble consisting of a mesoscale atmospheric transport model with multiple physics and resolutions options nested within global inversion models and surface CO2/CH4 flux ensembles will be used to predict atmospheric CO2 and CH4 distributions.
+ACT-America achieves these goals by deploying airborne and ground-based platforms to obtain data that can be combined with data from existing measurement networks and integrated with an ensemble of atmospheric inversion systems.
+Aircrafts instrumented with remote and in situ sensors observe how mid-latitude weather systems interact with CO2 and CH4 sources and sinks to create atmospheric CO2/CH4 distributions.
+A model ensemble consisting of a mesoscale atmospheric transport model with multiple physics and resolution options nested within global inversion models and surface CO2/CH4 flux ensembles is used to predict atmospheric CO2 and CH4 distributions.

 Beyond the conclusion of the mission, application of the knowledge gained from this mission will improve diagnoses of the carbon cycle across the globe for decades.

 Within the data, nodata and out-of-range values are provided in the dataset as described.
 The table below lists the uncertainties associated with the corresponding instruments.

 |Variable name||C-130 System||B-200 System|